 - Black Rain: The villain performs it near the end.

-- In the film Johnny Mnemonic, the yakuza killer had his thumb replaced with reel of monofilament wire.
-It is implied by his immediate superior that he had cut off his thumb in the past due to dishonor and had since turned this disability into an asset (though that's not the case in the short story original.)
+- In the film Johnny Mnemonic, Shinji had his thumb replaced with laser monofilament wire.
+It is implied by his immediate superior that he had cut off his thumb in the past due to dishonor and had since turned this disability into an asset.

 - Sympathy for Lady Vengeance: There are no yakuza in the film, but Geum-ja wants to get the point across that she's sorry...